lzdh/SDR-CCA/Working records/Notes.md

 * To strictly follow Steve's order of method, I decided to de-confound just after removing ill-conditioned variables within each SDR domain.
 (SDR -> Badvars -> Deconf -> PC)
   * SDR SM dim.
 58

+### Questions
+1. How to do factor rotation in CCA??
+* Do we rotate weights in SM and BM seperately? (using different tranformation matrices)
+* if we are only interested in explaining the SM weights, can we just rotate the SM weights and compare with the unrotated BM weights?
+Or we rotate BM with the same transformation matrix used in SM?